cobjetwix/cryptish/README.md

 A fast and furious set of crypto utilities.

-(with fixedTimeComparison from [Cryptiles](https://github.com/hueniverse/cryptiles) and copyright Eran Hammer)
+(with fixedTimeComparison, randomBits, randomString from [Cryptiles](https://github.com/hueniverse/cryptiles) and copyright Eran Hammer)

 ## Methods